syncfusion-content/wpf-docs/wpf/GridControl/Selection.md

 * SelectionMode–MultiSimple
 * SelectionMode-MultiExtended

-To enable record selection, set the ListBoxSelectionMode property to any of the above specified List Box Selection Mode values.
-To enable list box selection, turn off the Range selection by setting the AllowSelection property to Row.
-Below is a detailed description of List Box Selection Modes.
+To enable record selection, set the [ListBoxSelectionMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridModelOptions~ListBoxSelectionMode.html) property to any of the above specified List Box Selection Mode values.
+To enable list box selection, turn off the range selection by setting the `AllowSelection` property to `Row`.
+Below is a detailed description of list box selection modes.

 ### SelectionMode-One

 It allows you to select only one item (record).
-Say, you have selected a record.
+For example, you have selected a record.
 Now if you select some other record, the previous record selection will be cleared.
-Hence it is a one record selection mode.
+Hence it is a `One` record selection mode.
 The following code is used to set this mode:

 {% tabs %}
 {% highlight c# %}